 Cyber Monday, Black Friday, and Travel Tuesday

-If you happen to miss the deals on Cyber Monday or Black Friday, you can purchase cheap flights during Tuesdays.
-There’s a reason why it has earned the “Travel Tuesday” moniker.
 This is because airlines announce their deals on Monday nights, and by Tuesday at noon, the other airlines are scrambling to match or offer a better deal.
-The only issue is that your Tuesday noon might differ than my Tuesday noon depending on the time zones.
+The only issue is that your Tuesday noon might differ from my Tuesday noon, depending on the time zones.

 You can see on the graph above that prices dip for flights during these days.